Reviewing Sutter Rock Capital (SSSS) and Its Peers

 |2.29

-As a group, “Investment offices, not elsewhere classified” companies have a potential downside of 12.00%.
-Given Sutter Rock Capital’s competitors higher possible upside, analysts clearly believe Sutter Rock Capital has less favorable growth aspects than its competitors.
+As a group, “Investment offices, not elsewhere classified” companies have a potential downside of 12.09%.
+Given Sutter Rock Capital’s peers higher possible upside, analysts clearly believe Sutter Rock Capital has less favorable growth aspects than its peers.

 Profitability

-This table compares Sutter Rock Capital and its competitors’ net margins, return on equity and return on assets.
+This table compares Sutter Rock Capital and its peers’ net margins, return on equity and return on assets.

 |Net Margins